echronos/echronos/components/message-queue/docs.md

 <img src="docs/post-put.svg"/>

-And after the application retrieved a message from the queue, it looks like this:
+And after the application has retrieved a message from the queue, it looks like this:

 <img src="docs/post-get.svg"/>